Your AI coding agent

 Project memory lives in .codevira/ — human-readable JSONL, git-tracked, diffable, ~1 MB.
 Switch IDEs, switch machines, switch AI vendors: the memory comes with you.
 Codevira is built to be a primitive the whole AI ecosystem can build on, not a feature of one tool.

 Every AI tool you open reads and writes the same project memory.
-What one learns, all of them know.
-What one is forbidden to break, none of them can.
+What one learns, all of them know — and what you lock, an agent in Claude Code can't quietly revert.

 The Codevira design contract